kmyn/k8hacluster/README.md

-Setting up a Kubernetes HA cluster on bare metal:
+Setting up a Kubernetes HA cluster on Bare Metal:
 =================================================

 **Requirements:**